StartleStars/TalkToCharacter/README.md

 * cpufeature
 * Kivy

 User discretion when using TalkToCharacter with any loaded character is advised.
-There is nothing preventing the program from replying to your messages by discussing a topic that may be upsetting or disturbing to some users.
+There is nothing preventing the program from replying to your messages by discussing a topic that may be offensive, upsetting or disturbing to some users.
 Treat this with the same discretion you would when accessing an anonymous chatroom.